CgKaminski/5-stage-riscv/pipelined-processor/readme.md

 ## Generating Machine Code

-The project processor uses RISC-V architecture and ISA, therefore most standard RISC-V assemblers should produce usable machine code.
+The project processor uses RISC-V ISA, therefore most standard RISC-V assemblers should produce usable machine code (so long that unsupported instructions are not used).
 One of my favorite online assemblers can be found at [https://riscvasm.lucasteske.dev/#].

 ## Contributing